andrey-kofnov/K-Series_TOPML/README.md

 ##############  DESCRIPTION ################

-1) req.txt - requirements-file for python to execute "main.py"
+1) requirements.txt - requirements-file for python to execute "main.py"
 2) main.py - .py-file with all mathematical logic and with benchmarks from Table 1.
 It uses "ort_poly2.py" and "Bivariate_normal_distribution.py"
 3) ort_poly2.py - python code to carry out Polynomial chaos expansion